raspberrypilearning/cd-sebento-scratch-2/en/step_6.md

     end
 ```

 Do you see that you are now using the same **index** to select the sprite name from a list and the matching water amount from the other list?
 This is the perfect opportunity to use a variable.
-Let's do that now.
+Let's do that now!

 + Create a new variable called `counter`{:class="blockdata"}.

-+ At the start of the program, set the value of `counter`{:class="blockdata"} to `0`;
++ At the start of the program, set the value of `counter`{:class="blockdata"} to `0`:

 ```blocks
     when green flag clicked